 I have no credit.
 Can I get a USDA loan?

-Borrowers who have never used traditional credit may be able to qualify for a USDA loan.
-At least 4 non-traditional sources will be needed, such as
+Borrowers who don’t have an established credit history may be able to qualify for a USDA loan.
+At least 4 non-traditional sources will be needed, such as:

 - Rental history

 Can I finance my funding fee even though my LTV will be more than 100%?

 USDA does not consider the funding fee as part of its loan-to-value (LTV).
 So in essence, USDA allows for an LTV of a little over 101%.

 Why doesn’t every buyer use the USDA home loan program?